nemarona/Getting-and-Cleaning-Data-Course-Project/README.md

 to insert subject IDs and activity codes as the new first and second columns of the `data.train` and `data.test` data frames.

-A call to the `bind_rows()` function from the `dplyr` package merges the two data frames into one, called simply `data`, containing `nrwos.train + nrows.test` (which equals 10299 when the full data set is loaded into R) observations of 563 variables.
+A call to the `bind_rows()` function from the `dplyr` package merges the two data frames into one, called simply `data`, containing `nrows.train + nrows.test` (which equals 10299 when the full data set is loaded into R) observations of 563 variables.

 The instructions require that activities are identified by their names, not their numbers.